IHEfty/Tender-Explorer/README.md

 ![Tender Explorer Preview](res/preview.png)

 The interface displays folder and file icons, a scrollbar for easy navigation, and adjusts based on window size for a responsive experience.

+## **Features**

+- **Interactive File Navigation**: Browse directories and view files with folder and file icons.
+- **Scrollable Interface**: Use your keyboard or mouse to scroll through long lists of files.
+- **Resizable Window**: The UI adjusts dynamically based on the window size.
+- **Directory Navigation**: Click on directories to explore deeper into the file structure, and use shortcuts to return to the parent folder.
+- **Customizable Icons**: Supports custom icons for files and folders (included by default in the `res` folder).

 ## **Getting Started**